 A new review of the evidence found that long-term low-carb dieters lost just under a kilo more weight than other dieters.
 However, the review concluded that there was no evidence that low-carb diets had any additional health benefits.
-While research has shown that people can lose weight on low-carb diets, there's no guarantee that you'll have the same experience.
+While research has shown that people can lose weight with low-carb diets, there's no guarantee you'll have the same experience.
 However, most people can expect to lose some weight when they make dietary changes, such as reducing carbohydrate intake.

 Since 1860, and more recently, in 1972, low-carb (low-carb) diets have been a weight-loss strategy.
 Perhaps, although you probably need to keep your carbohydrate intake well below what it was before you started consuming low carbs.
 Some, but not all, studies have shown that following low-carb diets based on these foods results in better weight loss than following low-fat diets.
 Some low-carb diets heavily restrict carbohydrates during the initial phase of the diet and then gradually increase the amount of carbohydrates allowed.

 Initial weight loss is partly due to water loss, but fat loss occurs with adherence to the Low Carb approach.
 In long-term weight loss interventions that lasted one to two years, the average difference in weight loss between people on low-carb diets versus balanced diets was just under one kilogram.
 In addition, research has shown that weight loss tends to decrease when carbohydrate intake increases gradually during a study, even if technically people continue to consume low-carbs (around 100 grams per day).
 Short-term studies suggest faster weight loss with low-carb diets compared to low-fat diets, but long-term data show similar results.